courros/hnco/README.md

 each server, a hostname (or ip address) must be given.
 The relative working directories must be the same on each server.
 GNU parallel connects to servers with ssh.

+### Affine OneMax

+This experiment is a stress test for random search heuristics.

 ### Algorithm parameter